Art and Psychology of Artwork

 It is the building block to develop or explore creativity and capitalizes on the value of concepts enclosed in paint.
 In addition to stemming from human psychology, research in the psychology of artworks and Art, in general, offers a unique perspective which many philosophers like Baumgarten and Kant spent years researching.

 Sigmund Freud who is widely recognised as the “father of psychoanalysis”, was also an ardent art collector and wrote about the lives and personalities of artists.
-Freud’s ‘The Interpretation of Dreams’ 1899, had a major influence on the Surrealist Movement of the early 20th Century.
+Freud’s ‘The Interpretation of Dreams’ 1899, had a major influence on the Art Movements of the early 20th Century, Dadaism and Surrealism.